joamona/pgOperations/docs/tutorials.md

 can contain an absolute path, or a relative path.
 It is possible to complete relative paths with the parameter `base_path`.

-see the method <a href="reference/#src.pgOperations.pgOperations.PgOperations.pgDeleteWithFiles" target="_blank"> PgOperations.pgDeleteWithFiles</a> for mor details about the parameters.
+see the method <a href="../reference/#src.pgOperations.pgOperations.PgOperations.pgDeleteWithFiles" target="_blank">PgOperations.pgDeleteWithFiles</a> for mor details about the parameters.

-**This method only has been tested in Linux systems**
+**This method only has been tested in Linux systems**.

 As an example a new table is needed.
 To create the new table you can use the [PgOperations.createTable][src.pgOperations.pgOperations.PgOperations.pgCreateTable] utility.